DaAxe/simple_map/README.md

 ## Usage:
 ## -----
 1. Ip Scanner
-Enter the first 3 number sets, can be 1 or two numbers for each set, separated by a . (dot) Your IP is displayed to make it easy to test using your own IP subnet configuration.
+Enter the first 3 number sets, can be 1 to three numbers for each set, separated by a . (dot) Your IP is displayed to make it easy to test using your own IP subnet configuration.
 After the scan is complete the active IPs will be displayed in a numbered table.